Solid-Wires/CSCI411ParallelProgramming/README.md

 | 0.0120077    |       32         |

 It looks like it was already pretty fast with just 4 threads, but adding more seemed to increase the speed of computations by a certain scale.
+I had to run it quite a few times to get consistent results.